arthurfiorette/try/README.md

 }
 ```

-The return value of `t()` is automatically `await`-able if the function returns a promise — no special handling needed.
+The return value of `t()` is automatically `await`-able if the function returns a promise, no extra handling required.

 <br />